 Professor Sarah Bekessy

-Sarah leads the Interdisciplinary Conservation Science Research Group (ICSRG).
-She is Associate Professor and ARC Future Fellow at RMIT’s School of Global, Urban and Social Studies and a researcher in the ARC Centre of Excellence for Environmental Decisions (CEED) and in two National Environmental Science Program (NESP) hubs (Threatened Species and Clean Air and Urban Landscapes).
+Sarah leads the Interdisciplinary Conservation Science Research Group (ICON Science).
+She is a Professor and ARC Future Fellow at RMIT’s School of Global, Urban and Social Studies and a researcher in the ARC Centre of Excellence for Environmental Decisions (CEED) and in two National Environmental Science Program (NESP) hubs (Threatened Species and Clean Air and Urban Landscapes).
 She is interested in the intersection between science and policy in environmental management and is currently involved in an interdisciplinary range of research and consulting projects, including an ARC Future Fellowship titled ‘Socio-ecological models for environmental decision making’.
 Her research interests include threatened species management, environmental decision analysis, population and landscape modelling, urban ecology and education for sustainability.

 Dr Ascelin Gordon

-Ascelin is a Vice-Chancellor’s Senior Research Fellow with the ICSRG.
+Ascelin is a Vice-Chancellor’s Senior Research Fellow with ICON Science.
 He works as part of the ARC Centre of Excellence for Environmental Decisions and the National Environmental Research Program.
 Ascelin’s research focuses on developing modelling approaches for understanding the impacts of environmental policies on biodiversity values in the landscape.
 His research interests include conservation planning and spatial prioritisation, dealing with uncertainties in conservation, setting priorities for conservation investment, population modelling and conservation on private land.

 Dr Georgia Garrard

-Georgia is a Senior Research Fellow with the ICSRG.
+Georgia is a Senior Research Fellow with ICON Science.
 She is a quantitative ecologist and has worked on projects related to urban biodiversity conservation, imperfect detectability and conservation decision making.
 She currently works as part of the National Environmental Science Programme Threatened Species Recovery Hub, where she co-leads a project investigating how to increase community buy-in to threatened species conservation through better communication and engagement.
 Georgia’s recent research investigated better planning for biodiversity in urban environments and her protocol for Biodiversity Sensitive Urban Design was nominated as a finalist in the 2016 Banksia Sustainable Cities Award.

 Dr Alex Kusmanoff